robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 [![DFT iteration details for samplePerPeriod 16](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/10-dft-iteration-details-for-sample-per-period-16.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/10-dft-iteration-details-for-sample-per-period-16.png)

 Now our unit vector (dark dot) is making full circle in 16 iterations.
+Inside our window we would have 64 full rotations (1024/16).
 Lets look again at two full periods.
-Now longest blue vectors seems to be pointing in the same directions (12 o'clock).
+Now longest blue vectors seems to be pointing in the same directions (up or as you wish 12 o'clock).
 We can say that they 'picked' something from our signal.

 >When frequency that we are examining **is present** in the signal it will produce more and more vectors that points
 >to the same direction.
 It's like with swing on the playground.
 Small force with proper frequency will increase the